-I’d like to make a 1/48 scale airplane for the first time in a while.
-That said, it’s not an airplane, it’s a helicopter.
+I want to make a 1/48-scale airplane for the first time in a while.
+That said, it’s not an airplane; it’s a helicopter.
 It’s been a long time since I built a helicopter.
 H-21C flying banana with a characteristic shape.

 The temperature has risen recently, so before I noticed my cat was entangled in the leg of a chair with casters and taking a nap.
-I move the chair often, so it’s very dangerous.
-When I put an empty box of a plastic models by the window, he sleeps there, so I want him to stay quiet.
+I move the chair often, so it’s hazardous.
+When I put an empty box of plastic models by the window, he sleeps there, so I want him to stay quiet.

 I have finished painting the cockpit and passenger compartment, so I want to put the right and left together as soon as possible.
-However, the engine part is quite large and there are many parts in this kit.
+However, the engine part is quite large, and this kit has many parts.
 The engine section was painted with interior yellow primer.
-I’m going to glue the parts on one side and put them together right and left, but I wonder if they fit properly.
+I’m going to glue the pieces on one side and put them together right and left, but I wonder if they fit correctly.
 A temporary assembly of parts will be fine.

+It wasn’t easy to stick this together.
 The right and left parts are bonded together and crimped.
-It was quite difficult to stick this together.
 When I put some pressure on the parts, one of the clear parts of the window came off, and it would be impossible to glue from the inside.
 The only way is to cut it and insert it from the outside.

 This time, the panel line was scraped by the sanding on the fuselage, so I reworked the whole line.
 Because it doesn’t have wings, it’s easier than I expected.
 I like the feeling that the enamel paint goes in smoothly when I re-engrave it.

 I built a helicopter rotor.
-The size of this helicopter may be a little small because it has 2 sets of rotors.
+The size of this helicopter may be a little small because it has two rotors.
 If there are two, it can gain some upward power.
-The plane is so long that it seems difficult to control it.
+The plane is so long that it seems complicated to control it.

 The blades of the helicopter rotor seem to be silver on the top and flat black on the bottom.
-To be precise, there is a thin silver band on the underside as well, and the wingtips are painted yellow.
-There are still decals and detailed paint, so it will take a little more time.
+To be precise, there is a thin silver band on the underside, and the wingtips are painted yellow.
+There are still decals and detailed paint, so that it will take a little more time.

 In the painting guide of Italeri H-21C, the blue at the top and bottom edges of the vertical tail was as bright as cobalt blue, but the decal was light blue.
-I thought this was a terrible decal fading, but other decals were in very good condition and I thought it was strange.
-Actually, I checked it and found that blue is FS35250, so it is light blue.
-The painting in the manual is too strong and the decal seems to be correct.
+I thought this was a terrible decal fading, but other decals were in excellent condition, and I thought it was strange.
+I checked it and found that blue is FS35250, so it is light blue.
+The painting in the manual is too strong, and the decal seems to be correct.

-This kit was released by Italeri a few years ago, and I think it is quite new for Italeri, which often has kits that are decades old.
-I thought it would be difficult to put it together because of its unusual shape, but it didn’t, and somehow it came into shape.
+This kit was released by Italeri a few years ago, and I think it is pretty new for Italeri, which often has kits that are decades old.
+I thought it wasn’t easy to assemble because of its unusual shape, but it wasn’t, and it came out right.

-The H-21C was vulnerable to small-arms fire during the Vietnam War.
-There were many parts that were easily damaged even by minor strikes such as fuel pipes.
-It was originally designed for use in cold climates, which makes it a little inappropriate in tropical Vietnam.
+The H-21C was vulnerable to small-arm fire during the Vietnam War.
+Many parts were easily damaged, even by minor strikes such as fuel pipes.
+It was initially designed for use in cold climates, which makes it a little inappropriate in tropical Vietnam.

 When I brushed to cover the failed part with an airbrush, the color and gloss were slightly different, so the paint became uneven.
-The plane must have been overused, so it may not be a problem even if the details are rough, but personally, I was disappointed.
-But looking at the real plane, the surface of the plane is quite rough.
+The plane must have been overused, so it may not be a problem, even if the details are rough, but I was disappointed.
+But looking at the real plane, the plane’s surface is quite rough.
 I think the damage to the airframe was severe due to the tropical rainforest climate.

-This time, the helicopter participated in the Vietnam War, so I guess it is CH-21C.
+The helicopter participated in the Vietnam War this time, so I guess it is CH-21C.
 It can carry 22 soldiers.
-However, during the Vietnam War, it was difficult to transport such personnel.
-There was also a hanging hook at the bottom of the fuselage, so it was possible to carry howitzers.
+However, it wasn’t easy to transport such personnel during the Vietnam War.
+A hanging hook was also at the bottom of the fuselage to carry howitzers.

-I was attracted by the cool box picture, so this time I decided to use olive drab from the US army without hesitation.
-There are many other colorful and interesting paint variations, so I think you can also enjoy painting.
+The excellent box picture attracted me, so I decided to use olive drab from the U.S. army without hesitation.
+There are many other colorful and exciting paint variations, so I think you can enjoy painting.